100-m/nx.digital/doc/security.md

 ## Data Location

-All our AWS server and our Firebase database are hosted in Continental Europe.
+All our AWS server are hosted in Continental Europe.
-Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
+Our content delivery network (Vercel) that serves the application, choose the best area to deploy the application.
 The best area is defined by the closest region of the user.

 ## G.D.P.R.